lamberta/devkit-doc/api/ui/widget/listview.md

 ### listView.setMaxX (maxX)
 1. `maxX {number}` ---The maximum width of the list to set.

-If the `autoSize` property passed to the constructor is true then calling `setMaxX` sets the height of the list to the given value.
+If the `autoSize` property passed to the constructor is true, then calling `setMaxX` sets the height of the list to the given value.
 The x values for the scroll bounds (`minX` and `maxX`) are updated to allow the content to scroll within the given width.